jaakkoiot/Embedded-Linux/c_progs/dice/README.md

 <p>Dynamic memory is accessed with validation and the parameters are always checked before generation.</p>

-<p>Two makefiles and a configured CMake set to use C std ver 17 and compile on gcc.</p>
+<p>Two makefiles and CMake configured to use C std ver 17 and compile on gcc.</p>